Wide-Moat ETF Rebalance: Big Tech Is Back (BATS:MOAT)

 Source: VanEck

-With the exception of McDonald's (NYSE:MCD), the other new entrants are defense stocks and financials:
+With the exception of McDonald's (MCD), the other new entrants are defense stocks and financials:

-- Defense stocks: Lockheed Martin (NYSE:LMT) - also included in the other sub-portfolio in September - and Northrop Grumman (NYSE:NOC)
+- Defense stocks: Lockheed Martin (LMT) - also included in the other sub-portfolio in September - and Northrop Grumman (NOC)

-- Financials: The industry's stock market performance has gained traction in recent months, but many names still trade at a discount to their fair value according to Morningstar, which added Bank of New York Mellon (NYSE:BK) and Western Union (NYSE:WU)
+- Financials: The industry's stock market performance has gained traction in recent months, but many names still trade at a discount to their fair value according to Morningstar, which added Bank of New York Mellon (BK) and Western Union (WU)

 Those Waiting On The Sidelines

 As always, VanEck provides a list of stocks that could be included as part of the next reconstitution(s), if their valuations permit.
-Among those are Facebook, which was removed altogether in September on valuation grounds, and Microsoft (NASDAQ:MSFT), which is still part of the ETF, but not of the sub-portfolio we've been discussing.
+Among those are Facebook, which was removed altogether in September on valuation grounds, and Microsoft (MSFT), which is still part of the ETF, but not of the sub-portfolio we've been discussing.

 Source: VanEck